Cardinals beat Cubs 3-1 in doubleheader opener

 Cardinals: RHP Carlos Martínez and INF Edmundo Sosa have been cleared to begin baseball activities.
 Sosa tested positive for the coronavirus, and Martínez was placed on the injured list for an unspecified reason.
 Manager Mike Shildt said the team has “multiple players” pending review by Major League Baseball, including C Yadier Molina and INF Paul DeJong. ...
 LHP Austin Gomber “will be activated soon, with an eye toward” Wednesday’s doubleheader, Shildt said.
 Gomber has not tested positive for COVID-19, but he was placed on the injured list because of a potential concern in contact tracing.

 Cubs: LHP José Quintana (thumb surgery) threw 61 pitches over four innings in a simulated game Sunday.
-Manager David Ross said they are finalizing the day for his next sim game.
+Ross said the team is finalizing the day for his next sim game.
 “All things seem well and good,” Ross said. ...
-RHP Adbert Alzolay was in the mix for Game 2 of the doubleheader before he took a ball off his forearm a few days ago at the team’s training site in South Bend, Indiana.
+RHP Adbert Alzolay was in the mix for Game 2 of the doubleheader before he took a ball off his forearm a few days ago at the team’s alternate training site in South Bend, Indiana.
 He could start one of the games in Wednesday’s doubleheader.

 UP NEXT

-The Cardinals were waiting to see what happened in the opener before deciding on a Game 2 starter.
-Right-hander Tyson Miller will make his major league debut for the Cubs in the second game.
-He was recalled from the team’s alternate training site to serve as the 29th man for the doubleheader.
+Alex Reyes started Game 2 for the Cardinals, and right-hander Tyson Miller made his major league debut for the Cubs.
+Miller was recalled from the team’s alternate site to serve as the 29th man for the doubleheader.

 Jay Cohen can be reached at https://twitter.com/jcohenap